mfernandagf/fieloprp/doc/UC-PRP-0005-Display Invoice Details Page.md

    - Related list of Transactions
    - Images of the invoice
    - Approval process steps
-6. The system displays the fieldset defined for the related lists
+6. The system displays for each related list its defined fieldset
 5. End of flow

 ### Alternative Flows